-- Many dental practitioners will utilize a chemical-based wipe on their dental handpieces prior to engaging in the sterilization process.
+Many dental practitioners will utilize a chemical-based wipe on their dental handpieces prior to engaging in the sterilization process.
 This is a redundant procedure that could lead to the development of potentially harmful reactions once the dental instrument is placed in a heated unit for sterilization.
-Do not wipe down your instruments with chemical wipes, if the surface needs cleaned, wipe with 91% isopropyl alcohol on a gauze then simply sterilize them.
+Do not wipe down your instruments with chemical wipes, if the surface needs to be cleaned, wipe them with 91% isopropyl alcohol on a gauze and simply sterilize them.

-- It is common for lubrication for the dental handpiece to be placed in the wrong hole of the device.
-When observing the dental instrument, you should know that the drive-based air line is the line that goes directly to the device’s turbine unit.
-The water line and the exhaust line of the dental handpiece does not lead to the turbine.
+It is common for lubrication for the dental handpiece to be placed in the wrong hole of the device.
+When observing the dental instrument, you should know that the drive-based airline is the line that goes directly to the device’s turbine unit.
+The water line and the exhaust line of the dental handpiece do not lead to the turbine.
 If you have any questions about how to properly lubricate your dental handpieces, you may contact us today for that information.

 Avoid Too Much Lubricant